nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       * `#c2m2-internal-note: See the wish list (just below) for initial notes on improving the engineering solutions for this topic after the demo.
-Too many important issues remain to be studied, argued, decided, implemented and tested for us to make CV management more than a quick and somewhat unsatisfying kludge and still meet our June development deadline.
+Too many important issues remain to be studied, argued, decided, implemented and tested for us to make CV management more than a quick and intellectually unsatisfying kludge and still meet our June development deadline.
 (Note that once we've actually built a few C2M2 metadata instance collections, we can then compare notes to help us all get a much better collective grip on some of the problems that will need solving in this area.)`